AugustNing/augustning.github.io/index.md

 ### **News**

+* Mar 2024 - Presented at NYU Computer Architecture Day
+* Mar 2024 - LLMCompass accepted at ISCA 2024!
+The preprint is on [arxiv](https://arxiv.org/abs/2312.03134)
+* Mar 2024 - Gave a talk for Princeton ACM about "Why You Should (and Should Not!)
+Go to Grad School"
+* Feb 2024 - I will be serving on the ISCA 2024 Artifact Evaluation Committee
 * Dec 2023 - New preprint up on arxiv: [A Hardware Evaluation Framework for Large Language Model Inference](https://arxiv.org/abs/2312.03134)
 * Sep 2023 - Incredibly fortunate to receive a Princeton ECE Graduate Student Service Award
 * Aug 2023 - An extend version of our CIFER paper has been accepted in IEEE Solid-State Circuits Letters
 * Jun 2023 - Modeling for Supply Chain Aware Computer Architecture is open sourced.
 Check it out! [github.com/PrincetonUniversity/ttm-cas/](https://github.com/PrincetonUniversity/ttm-cas/)
-* May 2023 - Interning at AMD Research in Seattle/Bellevue.
-Please reach out if you're in the area!
-* Mar 2023 - I'll be serving as the Social Co-Chair with my pal Haiyue Ma at ASPLOS 2023.
-See everyone there!
-* Mar 2023 - The Princeton computer architecture students hosted Princeton Computer Architecture Day!
-We had ~50 researchers from seven different schools and 18 awesome lightning talks
-* Mar 2023 - "Supply Chain Aware Computer Architecture" accepted at ISCA 2023!
-* Jan 2023 - Two papers CIFER and DECADES accepted at CICC 2023.
-Awesome collaborations with Cornell and Columbia respectively

 ***